 - Is your agency’s data siloed and is it hard to compare channels?

-- Are Data Studio and Sheets consistently slow, and does your team frequently face performance issues?
+- Are Looker Studio (formerly Data Studio) and Sheets consistently slow, and does your team frequently face performance issues?

 - Would it make your life easier if you could pull data from across a wide-range of sources in order to accurately compare them?